-Is There Anything a Chickpea Can’t Do?
+Is There Anything Chickpeas Can’t Do?

 The chickpea is at the top of its game right now.
 I mean, when asked if you’d prefer a chickpea sandwich, or a kidney bean sandwich, which would you go for?

-I mean sure, we reach for cannelini and black beans all the time, and who doesn’t love a good lentil, but as far as popularity goes, the chickpea is probably the most widely used and Instagrammed bean of them all.
+I mean sure, we reach for Cannelini and black beans all the time, and who doesn’t love a good lentil, but as far as popularity goes, the chickpea is probably the most widely used and Instagrammed bean of them all.

 I can totally understand why.
 They have a cute name (way cuter than kidney bean), they are very photogenic and they are so damn versatile.
 From creamy hummus to roasted and crunchy salad toppers, these peas can do it all.

 I’ve seen recipes like these on the internet going under the guise of a chickpea “tuna sandwich” or something similar, but I think that’s misleading.
 First of all, it doesn’t taste anything like tuna, or egg, or anything else that it isn’t.
 Second, I just can’t bring myself to make a name for a recipe that includes air quotes.